Steven Haines

 Professor of Public International Law

-Following my move to Greenwich in 2012, I have had a strong pro bono engagement with international civil-society organisations.
-From 2012, I acted as legal and military adviser to the Global Coalition to Protect Education from Attack (GCPEA), being author of International Guidelines for the Protection of Education from Military Use in Armed Conflict which have, to date (late-2022), been formally endorsed by 114 states, including the UK.
-(This work was submitted as an Impact Case Study for REF21, being judged by the REF Panel as of ‘world leading’ 4 Star quality).
-Since 2014 I have been an active Trustee of the NGO Human Rights at Sea and led an international team in the development of the Geneva Declaration on Human Rights at Sea.
-From 2018 to 2022 I chaired Save the Children International's Civil-Military Engagement Advisory Board.
+Since moving to Greenwich, I have had a strong pro bono engagement with international civil-society organisations.
+From 2012, I acted as legal and military adviser to the Global Coalition to Protect Education from Attack (GCPEA), being author of International Guidelines for the Protection of Education from Military Use in Armed Conflict which have, to date (mid-2024), been formally endorsed, within the Safe Schools Declaration, by 119 states, including the UK.
+My work on this was submitted as an Impact Case Study for REF21 and judged by the REF Panel as of ‘world leading’ 4 Star quality.
+This work also led to me being invited to chair Save the Children International's Civil-Military Engagement Advisory Board (2018-22).
+Since 2014 I have been an active Trustee of the NGO Human Rights at Sea and led an international team in the development of the Geneva Declaration on Human Rights at Sea (GDHRAS).

 Royal Navy and Ministry of Defence